 Our value-based benchmark prices for the five cognitive and mind-body therapies for low back pain are presented in Table ES9.
 As the literature did not point to a single, consistent price estimate for any of these interventions we have presented the discounts from the assumed base case price per session that would be required to achieve the two cost-effectiveness thresholds.
 While the persession costs may vary, the total cost of each intervention at each threshold would be equal for all interventions except tai chi, as these interventions were awarded the same probability of effectiveness in the model.
-Discounts would be required for CBT and MBSR to meet the \$100,000 per QALY gained threshold price.
-Threshold prices for acupuncture, yoga, and tai chi (and the price at the \$150,000 per QALY threshold for mindfulness-based stress reduction) were higher than the base-case price estimates.
+The \$100,000 and \$150,000 per QALY gained threshold prices for all interventions were higher than the base-case price estimates, indicating that a price premium could be applied.